ElAlev/Wayeb/docs/building.md

 ```

 This will compile Wayeb, run all unit tests and then create a fat jar.
-If you wan to skip the unit tests, run the command:
+If you want to skip the unit tests, run the command:
 ```
 $ sbt assembly
 ```